-I made a simple pâte brisée to use as the crust, spread honey on top and topped them with fig slices.
+I made a simple pâte brisée (don’t fret, it’s easy to make) to use as the crust, spread honey on top, and topped them with fig slices.

-The slab pies bake up nice and crisp making it easy to eat them with one hand.
-And, they are sooooo delicious!
+The slab pies baked up nice and crisp, making it easy to eat them with one hand.
+And, they were sooooo delicious!